 First Fundraising Event Email of the Season: Courting your Past Participants

-After a challenging past year that required social good organizations to pivot their approach to peer-to-peer fundraising events, many organizations are now scheduling in-person or hybrid peer-to-peer fundraising events based on changing CDC and state guidelines in the US and other relevant authorities in other geographies.
+After a challenging past year that required social good organizations to pivot their approach to peer-to-peer fundraising events, many organizations are now scheduling in-person or hybrid peer-to-peer fundraising events based on changing state and CDC ‘s COVID-19 guidelines in the US and other relevant authorities in other geographies.

 If your organization is starting to kick-off your 2021 fundraising events season, it’s important to reach out to past participants to engage them again this year and to let them know how the events will be run.